GwenP88/holbertonschool-higher_level_programming/python-import_modules/README.md

 ## Learning Objectives

-At the end of this project, you should be able to explain, without using Google:

-### General
-- Why Python programming is awesome
+During this project, I learned why Python programming is so awesome: it is readable, powerful, and it usually does what you expect without unnecessary drama.
-- How to import functions from another file
-- How to use imported functions
+I learned how to import functions from another file and how to actually use those imported functions without breaking everything.

-- How to create a module
-- How to use the built-in function `dir()`
-- How to prevent code in your script from being executed when imported
+I also learned how to create my own modules, how to explore what they contain using the built-in `dir()` function, and how to prevent parts of a script from running when the file is imported instead of executed directly (because sometimes Python needs clear boundaries).

-- How to use command line arguments with your Python programs
+Finally, I learned how to use command line arguments with Python programs, which made my scripts feel much more flexible, professional, and slightly less “toy example”.

 ---